spencerbart/deno-blog/posts/8_my_stack.md

 # Components Of A Stack

 The core conponets of a stack boil down to three main parts.
 A display layer, logic layer, and data store layer.
+We'll walk through picking the frontend framework, backend langugage, and database technology to piece together the perfect stack.

 ![three components of a stack](../photos/stack.png)
 # Choosing The Frontend Framework